matrix-2020/bert_sample/python_sample_for_fine-tune_bert/bert_training_fine-tine/README.md

    `python3 ckt_to_pb.py`

-2. Export weight and bias for fully connected layer, the weight and bias will be saved in file "weight.npy", "bias.npy" respectively.
+2. Export weight and bias for fully connected layer, the weight and bias will be saved in file "weight.npy" and "bias.npy" respectively.

     `python3 export_fc.py`